Cuba Holidays 2022/2023

 Frequently asked questions about holidays to Cuba

-Answer: While the hottest months may be towards the start of the year, you’ll also find that these are the rainiest months too.
-Try to avoid the beginning of the year if you don’t want the risk of rain.
-However, these months can be cheaper due to the climate.
+While the hottest months may be throughout the middle of the year, you’ll also find that these are the rainiest months too.
+Try to avoid those typical summer months if you don’t want the risk of rain.